hfco/hfc/README.md

 # HFC site

+HFC is **the** Hard Fork Company.
+Its DNA is firmly embedded in high assurance blockchain through the use of

+- Formal Methods
+- Pure Functional Programming
+- Research-driven Software Development
+- Advanced Performance Prediction and Monitoring
+- Novel Networking Technologies

+Put simply, we offer a one-stop-shop for all things that are core Cardano: consensus and ledger changes, peer-to-peer and other networking infrastructure, new CLI commands, code integration and testing, design and implementation, code review, prototyping and design evaluation, formal specification and design, performance analysis, security analysis, and unparalleled knowledge of the Cardano ecosystem, Cardano core technologies and the Cardano design and deployment.

+## Mission Statement

+*Include agreed mission statement here*

 ## The Cardano Node

 The Cardano node is the largest open source project ever built using Haskell.
 It is a substantial code base, comprising almost 400,000 lines of code.